AndyObtiva/glimmer-dsl-libui/README.md

   # background_fill can accept a single color or gradient stops just as per `fill` property in README.
   # border_stroke is black by default.
   # border_stroke can accept thickness and dashes in addition to color just as per `stroke` property in README.
-  # text_x and text_y are the offset of the button text in releation to its top-left corner
+  # text_x and text_y are the offset of the button text in relation to its top-left corner.
   # When text_x, text_y are left nil, the text is automatically centered in the button area.
   # Sometimes, the centering calculation is not perfect due to using a custom font, so
-  # in that case, pass in text_x, and text_y manually
+  # in that case, pass in text_x, and text_y manually.
   #
   # reuses the text_label custom control
   def push_button(button_text,